Jiazheng-Li/Jiazheng-Li.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Topological band theory
+  - Topological Band Theory
-  - Floquet and non-Hermitian physics
+  - Floquet and non-Hermitian Physics
   - The Interplay between Nonlinearity and Topology
   - Emergent Phenomena in Condensed Matter Systems